Helen Lardner (Chair) - Past President Australia ICOMOS

 Richard Mackay is the Director of Possibilities at Mackay Strategic Pty Ltd, ICOMOS World Heritage Adviser, Member of the National Executive Committee of Australia ICOMOS, Adjunct Professor at Deakin University, and Commissioner of the NSW Independent Planning Commission.
 With more than 30 years’ experience in cultural heritage practice, Richard was co-founder and Partner at GML Heritage Pty Ltd, and has provided facilitation and strategic direction for heritage projects and place management throughout Australia and in Asia, working for government and non-government agencies and corporations at places ranging from Angkor, Cambodia to Sydney’s Luna Park.
 Richard has formerly served as Chair of the Australian World Heritage Advisory Committee, Chair of the Greater Blue Mountains World Heritage Area Advisory Committee, heritage theme author for the 2011 and 2016 Commonwealth State of the Environment reports, non-Executive Director of the National Trust of Australia (NSW), Member of the NSW Heritage Council, inaugural Chair of the NSW State Heritage Register Committee, and Getty Conservation Scholar.
 Richard had been honoured with the inaugural ‘Sharon Sullivan Award’ for his contribution to Australia’s national heritage, a National Trust voluntary service medallion and Membership of the Order of Australia for services to archaeology and cultural heritage.
 Richard was the Chair of the Bid Committee for the successful Australia ICOMOS bid to host the ICOMOS General Assembly and Scientific Symposium.

-James Barker is the Assistant Secretary of the Heritage Branch, in the Commonwealth Department of Climate Change, Energy, the Environment and Water.
-In that role, James is responsible for the management of the Commonwealth’s responsibilities for World, National and Commonwealth heritage places under the Environment Protection and Biodiversity Conservation Act 1999, supporting the Australian Heritage Council in its work program, supporting Australia’s international engagement with the World Heritage Convention system, and administration of the Aboriginal and Torres Strait Islander Heritage Protection Act 1984.
-James has worked for over 20 years in various policy, program and regulatory roles in Commonwealth government agencies, including 12 years in the environment portfolio.
+Suzi Heaton is the acting Branch Head of the Heritage Branch in the Department of Climate Change, Energy, the Environment and Water.
+In that role, Suzi is responsible for management of the Commonwealth’s responsibilities for World, National and Commonwealth heritage places under the Environment Protection and Biodiversity Conservation Act 1999 and support of the Australian Heritage Council in its work program.
+Suzi has worked for the environment portfolio for 14 years in various policy and program roles.
+Most recently, she was Environment Counsellor in Australia’s Permanent Delegation to UNESCO in Paris focusing on World Heritage matters.

 Leanne Burrows – Department of Climate Change, Energy, the Environment and Water